jlleongarcia/jlleongarcia/content/blog/dev-web-migraition.md

 In this case, we had to go through ~1k different urls.

 That was a good reason to go with a HUGO Theme as well.
+Fuwari Astro was also an alternative.

+Big thanks yo CaiJimmy/hugo-theme-stack-starter.

 Each post has 2 different languages.